The Complete Guide To Recruiting Real Estate Agents In 2023

 Top-producing agents love tools that are simple because they don’t require hours to learn, use, or maintain.

-Whether it’s your broker transaction management software, intranet system, CRM, form tools, or anything else—experienced agents want to get in and out as quickly as possible.
+Whether it’s your broker transaction management software, intranet system, customer relationship management (CRM) software, form tools, or anything else—experienced agents want to get in and out as quickly as possible.

 2. Offer adaptable technology